 Every camera has a different range of ISO values, sometimes called ISO speeds.
 The more you increase your ISO value, the brighter your photo will become.
 The lowest value on your camera is your “base ISO,” and most DSLR cameras have a base ISO of 100 or 200.
 You should generally use the base ISO to get the highest image quality, while adjusting your aperture and shutter speed to affect how much light your lens is letting in.

-ISO rules for a sunny day.
+ISO camera settings for a sunny day.